 - Put 1 cup of the tobacco juice and 1/2 cup of mint into a hose-end sprayer.

-5 No Muss, No Fuss Tips to Reduce the Number of Spiders in Your Home
+5 Tips to Get Rid of Spiders in Your Home

 #1 Leave the Lights Off